Munich massacre: Effect on the Games

-In the wake of the hostage-taking, competition was suspended for 34 hours, for the first time in modern Olympic history, after public criticism of the Olympic Committee's decision to continue the games.
+In the wake of the hostage-taking, competition was suspended for 34 hours, for the first time in modern Olympic history, after public criticism of the IOC's decision to continue the games.
 On 6 September, a memorial service attended by 80,000 spectators and 3,000 athletes was held in the Olympic Stadium.
 IOC President Avery Brundage made little reference to the murdered athletes during a speech praising the strength of the Olympic movement and equating the attack on the Israeli sportsmen with the recent arguments about encroaching professionalism and disallowing Rhodesia's participation in the Games, which outraged many listeners.
 The victims' families were represented by Andre Spitzer's widow Ankie, Moshe Weinberg's mother, and a cousin of Weinberg, Carmel Eliash.
-During the memorial service, Eliash collapsed and died of a heart attack.
+During the memorial service, Eliash collapsed from a heart attack.

 Many of the 80,000 people who filled the Olympic Stadium for West Germany's football match with Hungary carried noisemakers and waved flags, but when several spectators unfurled a banner reading "17 dead, already forgotten?" security officers removed the sign and expelled those responsible from the grounds.
-During the memorial service, the Olympic Flag was flown at half-staff, along with the flags of most of the other competing nations at the request of Willy Brandt.
-Ten Arab nations objected to their flags flying at half-staff and the mandate was rescinded.
+During the memorial service, the Olympic Flag was flown at half-mast, along with the flags of most of the other competing nations at the request of Brandt.
+Ten Arab nations objected to their flags flying at half-mast and the mandate was rescinded.

 Willi Daume, president of the Munich organizing committee, initially sought to cancel the remainder of the Games, but in the afternoon Brundage and others who wished to continue the Games prevailed, stating that they could not let the incident halt the Games.
 Brundage stated "The Games must go on, and we must ... and we must continue our efforts to keep them clean, pure and honest."
 The decision was endorsed by the Israeli government and Israeli Olympic team chef de mission Shmuel Lalkin.